ekmixon/Scriptlets/wiki/about-scriptlets.md

 ```

 - `propsToMatch` - optional, string of space-separated properties to match; possible props:
-  - string or regular expression for matching the URL passed to fetch call; empty string or wildcard `*` for all fetch calls match
+  - string or regular expression for matching the URL passed to fetch call; empty string, wildcard `*` or invalid regular expression will match all fetch calls
   - colon-separated pairs `name:value` where
     - `name` is [`init` option name](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch#parameters)
-    - `value` is string or regular expression for matching the value of the option passed to fetch call
+    - `value` is string or regular expression for matching the value of the option passed to fetch call; invalid regular expression will cause any value matching

 > Usage with no arguments will log fetch calls to browser console;
 which is usefull for debugging but permitted for production filter lists.